Finvr/Gameboard/README.md

 ## Known Bugs

--Currently this application is built for Google Chrome, on a desktop browser -Mobile support has not yet been tested
+-Currently this application is built for Google Chrome -Mobile support has not yet been tested

 ## Contributing